 Concrete: Can be hard on the feet if standing for long periods.

-If you would like to discuss either of these flooring options for your project (or another we have not mentioned), please contact us by completing the contact form on our website.
+If you would like to discuss either of these flooring options for your project (or another we have not mentioned), please contact us.